ttruga/projectTwo-udacity-blockchainengineer/README.md

 ```
 chain.validateChain();
 ```
-7: Induce errors by changing block data by first resetting the REPL, executing `node` again and pasting the following code
+7: Induce errors by changing block data by first resetting the REPL, executing `node` again and pasting the following code, please first shut down the current `node` session and start a new one so the DB is not caught by the previous process
 ```
-# first reset the
+# first reset the node
 const level = require('level');
 const chainDB = './chaindata';
 const db = level(chainDB);